michael-rawc/findBeta/README.md

 wall width_in_m height_in_m angle_to_horizontal

-As of yet, only an angle to the horizontal of 0 is supported.
+(As of yet, only an angle to the horizontal of 0 is supported)

 After the initial line, there needs to be a set of lines of either 0, 1, 2, 3, or 4.
 Each number represents a 10x10cm area on the wall.
 The meanings of the numbers are as follows:
 * 0 - empty space on wall.
 * 1 - starting hand hold.
 * 2 - starting foot hold.